 We currently engage contract manufacturers to manufacture substantially all of our products, including suits, wool sweaters and jeans, which are then sold by us to our distributors.
-In 2009, 2010 and 2011, we had 47, 50 and 84 contract manufacturers, respectively, and outsourced the production of approximately 76.4%, 95.8% and 97.9% of our products in terms of unit volume to PRC-based third party contract manufacturers, respectively.
+In 2010, 2011 and 2012, we had 50, 84 and 50 contract manufacturers, respectively, and outsourced the production of approximately 95.8%, 97.9% and 99.8% of our products in terms of unit volume to PRC-based third party contract manufacturers, respectively.
 We ceased the operation of four of our production lines at our manufacturing facility in Jinjiang City in January 2010 and, as a result, outsourced production as a percentage of our total sales volume increased substantially in 2010.
 In January 2012, we shut down production at our outdated manufacturing facility in Jinjiang City, Fujian Province.
-As of the date of this annual report, we have not received the necessary consents and approvals to begin planning for any new manufacturing facilities.
-Any future plans for the construction of new manufacturing facilities and resumption of our own production remain subject to receipt of all necessary financing and governmental approvals, among other variables.
+As of the date of this annual report, we have not received the necessary consents and approvals to begin planning for any new manufacturing and logistic facilities.
+Any future plans for the construction of new manufacturing and logistic facilities and resumption of our own production remain subject to receipt of all necessary financing and governmental approvals, among other variables.
 As the cost of sales of outsourced production is generally higher than the cost of sales of our own production, our profit margin may be adversely affected as we outsource all production to contract manufacturers in the foreseeable future.